GW Invariants Relative Normal Crossings Divisors: The Relatively Stable Map Compactification

+According to our conventions \eqref{M.ft.V.strat}, the strata of $\M(\wt X_m, \wt D_m)$ are indexed by the refined dual graph of $\wt f$, but diagram \eqref{ev.or.m.2} only uses the contact information of $\wt f$ encoded as decorations on the half edges of the dual graph of $\wt f$.
+For the rest of this section we use the notation $\si=(\tau, s)$ for the decorated dual graph associated to a map, where $\tau$ is the usual dual graph and $s$ records only the contact information.

-With this convention, we are ready to make the following: \begin{defn} A {\rm map from $C$ into a level $m$ building} $(X_m, V_m)$ is a continuous function $f:C\ra X_m$ with the following properties.
-The map $f$ comes with a lift $\wt f: \wt C\ra \wt X_m$ which is an element of $\M_s(\wt X_m, \wt D_m)$, and a contraction $f_0:C_0 \ra X$ partitioning the domain $\wt C= \wt C_0 \sqcup B$ into two types of components: (a) nontrivial components, none of which is entirely contained in $D_m$ and (b) trivial (decorated) components that are contracted under $C\ra C_0$ and $X_m\ra X$.
-We require that at each node $y_-=y_+$ of $C$, $f$ {\rm satisfies the naive matching condition}: \best f(y_+)= f(y_-), \quad s(y_+) = s(y_-) \quad \mbox{ and }\quad \ep(y_+) =- \ep(y_-) \eest while none of the marked points of $C$ are mapped to the infinity divisor. \end{defn} The naive matching condition is equivalent to the fact that $\wt f$ belongs to the inverse image of the diagonal under the usual evaluation map at pairs of marked points giving the nodes $D$ of $C$: \bear \ev_{s_-, s_+}: \M_{s} (\wt X_m, \wt D_m)\longra W_{s_-} \ti W_{s_+} \eear extending (\ref{ev.nodes}).
-Recall that the normal direction to the singular divisor $W$ come in dual pairs, and here $s_-$ denotes the contact information associated to the branch $x_-$ of $\wt C$ which includes not just the multiplicities $s_i(x^-)$ but also the levels $l_i(x^-)$, the signs $\ep_i(x^-)$ and the indexing set $I(x^-)$ of the branches of the total divisor $D_m$ which record the particular strata $W_{s_-}$ of the singular divisor $W$ that $f(x_-)$ belongs to (which according to our conventions is equal to $X_m$ when $x$ is an ordinary marked point, with empty contact multiplicity).
-The condition (\ref{ev.m.stable}) encodes both the fact that all the contact points of $\wt f$ are special points of $C$, but also the fact that $C$ has no nodes on the zero divisor $V_m$ away from the singular divisor $W$.
-The leftover contact points $x$ of $\wt C$ which are not nodes must be therefore mapped to a stratum of the zero divisor $V_m$ (away from the singular divisor $W$) and record the contact information of $f$ along the zero divisor.
+With this convention, let $\wt \si=(\wt \tau, \wt s)$ be the (refined) dual graph of the resolution $\wt f$ in \eqref{g.ref.fmm.0}.
+The domain $\wt C$ is obtained by resolving the collection of nodes $D$ of $C$.
+For each $y\in D$ let $s_\pm(y)= \wt s (y_\pm)$ denote the contact information at the nodes $y\in D$ and let $s$ denote the contact information at the remaining points (i.e. marked points of $C$).
+Similarly, the total divisor $D_m$ in a level $m$ building was the union of the singular divisor $W_m$ where the pieces of the building were joined together (in dual pairs) and the zero divisor $V_m$. \begin{defn} A {\em naive map} from $C$ into a level $m$ building $(X_m, V_m)$ is a continuous function $f:C\ra X_m$ such that $f$ has a resolution $\wt f\in \M(\wt X_m, \wt D_m)$ which satisfies conditions (b)-(c) of Theorem \ref{thm.exist.lim}. \end{defn} The naive matching condition (c) is equivalent to the fact that $\wt f$ belongs to the inverse image of the diagonal under the evaluation map at pairs of marked points giving the nodes $D$ of $C$: \bear \ev_{D}: \M_{\wt s} (\wt X_m, \wt D_m)\longra W_{s_-} \ti W_{s_+} \eear extending (\ref{ev.nodes}).
+Recall that the normal direction to the singular divisor $W$ come in dual pairs, and here $s_-$ denotes the contact information associated to the branch $x_-$ of $\wt C$ which includes not just the multiplicities $s_i(x^-)$ but also the levels $l_i(x^-)$, the signs $\ep_i(x^-)$ and therefore the indexing set $J(x^-)$ of the branches of the total divisor $D_m$ which record the particular strata $W_{s_-}$ of the singular divisor $W$ that $f(x_-)$ belongs to; according to our conventions this includes the case when $x_-$ is an ordinary marked point, with empty contact multiplicity to $W$.